We welcome all veterans, eligible dependents, members of the National Guard and Reserves, and active duty personnel.

 The Office of the Registrar provides information about G.I.
 Bill® and other available educational benefits and is the office where veterans, eligible dependents, members of the National Guard and selected reserves may apply for their benefits.
 The certifying official, Bonnie Rice, can be reached through email or by phone at 570-372-4628.

 To receive VA educational benefits, you must complete the Veterans Educational Benefits Request Form each semester.
-In addition, all changes in home address, phone number, and credit load must be reported to our certifying official.
+Submission of the completed form to the VA certifying official in the registrar's office will be accepted starting two weeks prior to the start of the semester.
+In addition, all changes in home address, phone number and credit load must be reported to the certifying official.

 We are part of the Yellow Ribbon Program and provide free tuition to members of that program.
 Learn more on our scholarships page.

 Read more about VA benefits at Susquehanna.